 This year is proving to be a learn-as-you-go type of situation and facilitating your child’s schooling from home is no different!
 From technical issues to internet fatigue, learning from home can be difficult.

 Monica Olivera is an experienced homeschool teacher and posts her tips on her personal blog, Mommy Maestra.
 Kayla Blaisdell, is a special education teacher with the West Ada School District in Idaho.
 They share advice to help you and your family with the rest of the school year, no matter what your current learning situation may be.

 Making learning more engaging

-Olivera says that parents can do their part to keep their children engaged during online lessons by making sure their child’s learning space is comfortable and quiet.
-She says that minimizing distractions and providing a comfortable place to sit and learn can go a long way in helping children to focus.
-As well, you might think about providing noise canceling headphones if needed and snacks if the teacher allows.
+Olivera says parents should consider learning about effective online study tips (find a resourceful source here that talks about the tips) to help their kids be mindful of their lessons.
+Moreover, they can do their part to keep their children engaged during online lessons by making sure their child’s learning space is comfortable and quiet.
+Parents can also consider minimizing distractions and providing a comfortable place to sit and learn can go a long way in helping children to focus.
+As well, you might think about providing noise-cancelling headphones if needed and snacks if the teacher allows them.